Recoskie/JDasm/docs/Basics.md

 <br />

-The primitive data types are the same.
-As the CPU/ALU is what processes them, not the programming language.
+The primitive data types are the same as the CPU/ALU is what processes them, not the programming language.
 Thus the arithmetic units in CPU processors are the same.
 As positional arithmetic never changes format.
-Even if you switch processor type.
-Also text data is also standardized.
+Even if you switch processor types, also, text data is standardized.

 <br />

-Also memory is in bytes no matter what system you use.
+Also, memory is in bytes no matter what system you use.
 Thus data types are still in word size even if you switch processor architecture.

 <br />

-<strong>Understanding the primitive data types at machine code level, and how the language treats them.
+<strong>Understanding the primitive data types at machine code level and how the language treats them.
 Can make a big difference in understanding your code.</strong>

 <br />

 Generally speaking.
 The primitives are the same across systems.
-The same is true, for code recompiled from other systems in emulators.
+The same is true for code recompiled from other systems in emulators.

 <br />

-Integer numbers, and floating point numbers are the same.
-As they can not be anything other than positional in 2.
-String of text is the same.
+Integer numbers and floating-point numbers are the same as they can not be anything other than positional in 2.
+A string of text is the same.

 <br />

-Processors today even have built in number base conversion to characters, and back again to a number.
+Processors today even have built-in number base conversion to characters and back again to a number.
 Using the standard character codes.

 <br />